redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 Remove the AcmeDemoBundle if present
 --------------------------------------
-Symfony2 comes with a built-in demo which should be removed:
+Symfony2 comes with a built-in demo bundle which should be removed:

 Delete the **src/Acme/DemoBundle** folder.